pinkx-xlink/tailwindcss-experiment/bank_modern_app/README.md

 Noticed error @38 min: my links don't redirect to the About/Home page when eitheris clicked.
 Go back to around 15-20min in to troubleshoot href and see what I messed up

-@49 min - Excellence Guaranteed div is rounded and I don't think it's supposed to be lol